clevercanyon/js-object-mc/README.md

 ### Merge

-Merge with **deep cloning** — without changing the source objects; i.e., this utility returns a deep clone.
+Lossless merge with **deep cloning of arrays and plain objects**, and without changing the `source` objects; i.e., this method returns a deep clone of arrays and plain objects.
 Great for creating or extending objects deeply.
-New instances are created deeply with all `...merges` cloned prior to being merged into preceding `source` objects.
+New instances are created deeply with all `...merges` being deep-cloned prior to merging into preceding `source` object derivations.

-Underneath, this uses [\_.clone() in Lodash](https://lodash.com/docs/4.17.15#clone), which supports cloning arrays, array buffers, booleans, date objects, maps, numbers, Object objects, regexes, sets, strings, symbols, and typed arrays.
-The own enumerable properties of arguments objects are cloned as plain objects.
-An empty object is returned for uncloneable values such as error objects, functions, DOM nodes, and WeakMaps.
+-   **Note:** This produces a deep clone of arrays and plain objects only.
+The `mc.merge()` method is typically the most popular among developers, as it produces a lossless merge.
+There is no data lost because object types that are not arrays or plain objects are simply transferred in by reference.

 ```js
 mc.merge(source, ...merges);